-For internships exceeding the time limits outlined above, British citizens may apply for their residence permits with the local immigration office (“Ausländerbehörde”) after arrival in Germany and without having obtained a visa prior to travelling to Germany.
-Please note that you need to register your new residence (“Anmeldung”) with the authorities (“Meldebehörde”) within 2 weeks of having moved in and apply for your residence permit with the local immigration office (“Ausländerbehörde”) within the first 90 days of stay in Germany.
+For internships exceeding the time limits outlined above, British citizens may apply to the local immigration office (Ausländerbehörde) for their residence permits after arrival in Germany and without having obtained a visa prior to travelling to Germany.
+Please note that you need to register your new residence (Anmeldung) with the authorities (Meldebehörde) within 2 weeks of having moved in and apply to the local immigration office (Ausländerbehörde) for your residence permit within the first 90 days of your stay in Germany.
 This privilege is also extended to citizens of Australia, Canada, Israel, Japan, New Zealand, Korea (Republic) and the United States of America.
-It is important to note that you may only start your internship once you have been issued a residence permit explicitly authorising the employment as an intern.
-British and other citizens privileged as above may also choose to apply for a visa prior to travel, effectively permitting employment as an intern from the first day of visa validity.
+We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.

 How to apply for your visa: